Jim Sciutto: Biography

 Sciutto attended St. Ignatius Loyola School before Regis High School in Manhattan.
-He is of Italian and Irish descent.
+He is of Italian and Irish descent; his father was Ernest Sciutto and his mother was Liz Sciutto (née Higgins).
 Sciutto is a 1992 graduate of Yale College where he majored in Chinese history and graduated cum laude.
 During his time at Yale, Sciutto lived at Pierson College.

-Following in the footsteps of his mother, who worked as a film editor at WHAS-TV in Louisville, Kentucky, Scuitto began his career in television as the moderator and the producer of the PBS program The Student Press, a weekly public affairs talk show aimed at college students.
+Following in the footsteps of his mother, who worked as a film editor at WHAS-TV in Louisville, Kentucky, Sciutto began his career in television as the moderator and the producer of the PBS program The Student Press, a weekly public affairs talk show aimed at college students.
 Sciutto was the Hong Kong correspondent for Asia Business News, and covered the return of Hong Kong to China in 1997.
 Sciutto also covered stories in China, Mongolia, Laos, Vietnam, Singapore, and South Korea.
 He joined ABC News in 1998, working in Chicago before moving to Washington, D.C. to cover the Pentagon.

 Sciutto was an appointee of the Obama administration, serving as chief of staff and senior advisor to the U.S. Ambassador to China, Gary Locke.

 In 2006, he married ABC News Correspondent Gloria Riviera in a Roman Catholic ceremony in Manhattan.